-In 2023, all 402 new employees of the Company attended the training and signed an acknowledgment of guidelines regarding the prevention of the use of inside information and prevention of conflicts of interest.
+In 2024, all 182 new employees of the Company attended the training and signed an acknowledgment of guidelines regarding the prevention of the use of inside information and prevention of conflicts of interest.

-In 2023, the Company has implemented a policy regarding the use of inside information and prevention of conflicts of interest as follows:
+In 2024, the Company has implemented a policy regarding the use of inside information and prevention of conflicts of interest as follows:

-Number of Direc tors Exec utives Employees Name of Training Course training person (person) person % person % person % Understanding the Organization's Work Processes 19 4 100 15 100 - - The Kick-Off of the Company's Sustainable Development 51 4 100 9 100 38 100 3.
-Raising Awareness of Information Security 1,093 5 100 8 100 1,080 100 Principles of Good Corporate Governance and Anti-Corruption Policy's Rules of Conduct, via I.C.C.
-E-Learning System 1,071 5 100 12 100 1,054 100
+Name of Training Course Number of training person Directors Executives Employees Name of Training Course (person) person % person % person % Understanding the Organization's Work Processes 11 5 100 6 100 - - 2.
+Sustainability Strategic Planning 52 3 100 6 100 43 100 Cyber Security : Understanding Cyber Threats 987 4 100 6 100 977 100 Principles of Good Corporate Governance and Anti-Corruption Policy's Rules of Conduct, via I.C.C.
+E-Learning System 969 3 100 6 100 960 100

-In the past year.

-The Company has not had any instance of the following:
+In the past year, The Company has not had any instance of the following:

-- Any case of misconduct relating to the prevention of conflicts of interest; - Any case of violation or non-compliance with the rules of the SEC or the SET regarding related party transactions or asset trading.
+- Any case of misconduct relating to the prevention of conflicts of interest; - Any case of violation or non-compliance with the rules of the SEC or the SET regarding related party transactions or asset trading. - Transactions with related parties requiring approval from shareholders were executed.